 Digital Printing Pros

-- Fine art printing offers artists new possibilities for mixed-media work.
+Fine art printing offers artists new possibilities for mixed-media work.
 They print on materials such as canvas and further treat or work on the surface, making each print an “original.”
 Fine art printing also offers reproductions of “archival quality” or “museum quality.”

-- Cost: digital printing allows for cheaper low volume printing, both with laser or inkjet printers.
+Cost: digital printing allows for cheaper low volume printing, both with laser or inkjet printers.
 Depending on volume, product and material, there are certain constellations where digital printing is able to offer a cheaper total cost than offset printing.

-- Time: compared to offset printing, the setup cost per print job is minimal.
+Time: compared to offset printing, the setup cost per print job is minimal.
 Digital printing is able to produce a first printed sheet within minutes and it is possible to make on-the-fly adjustments to correct colors.

 Digital Printing Cons

-- Cost: Digital printing generally has a higher cost per unit compared to offset printing.
+Cost: Digital printing generally has a higher cost per unit compared to offset printing.
 This is somewhat offset by the setup costs, and very often, by the time factor.
 Digital printing is a fast solution.
 In fine art inkjet printing, reproductions or prints are also more expensive on a per-print basis.

-- Limited Size: A digital laser printer can only accommodate individual sheets of about 19 inch by 13 inch.
+Limited Size: A digital laser printer can only accommodate individual sheets of about 19 inch by 13 inch.
 Large format inkjet printers commonly use rolls between 36 inches and 44 inches in width.
 Recently, industrial-sized inkjet machines can create prints up to 126in x 126in.

-- Material: because digital laser printing uses heat to fixate the toner on the paper, a certain warping effect can occur.
+Material: because digital laser printing uses heat to fixate the toner on the paper, a certain warping effect can occur.
 Generally, this is more for the printer to worry about, but it introduces limitation on the material.
 The weight of paper can range between 60g/m² (.2oz/ft²) and 300g/m² (.98oz/ft²), while some machines are able to print on 350g/m² (1.15oz/ft²) or even 400g/m² (1.31oz/ft²) stock.
 Digital printing is not only limited to paper and can print on adhesives or some durable material, but the choice of options is more limited than for offset printing.
 For best results, laser printers require a smooth surface of the material.

 In digital printing, not every print is the same.
 In large print runs, a difference or shift can occur, and results can vary depending on paper, machine calibration and even humidity.
 It requires a skilled printer to ensure quality and continuous results.
 It is also more difficult to produce two identical print runs on different machines or even the same machine.
 The varying factor often becomes apparent in large areas of a single color.
-With offset printing, you can expect a homogeneous single color, but digital printing often displays a certain cloudy effect
+With offset printing, you can expect a homogeneous single color, but digital printing often displays a certain cloudy effect.

 Digital VS Offset Printing: How To Choose Your Method

 You will have to weigh the many different factors, such as price, quantity, timing, size and material.
 As general advice, work backwards from the type of print product you want to create, taking your budget and timeline into account.
 Also involve your printer as early as possible so you can clarify any doubts regarding the necessary print files.

 Your print professional and the following checklist will help you decide on the right method for your individual print job:

-- Quantity: How many units will you need?
+Quantity: How many units will you need?
 Offset printing offers lower unit costs with increasing quantities and will always be your choice for large runs of business cards, flyers or simply promotional material.
 Very short runs can be much more cost-effective with digital printing, while larger quantities are likely to have a lower unit cost with offset printing.

-- Color: If your needs can be realized within the CMYK color space, digital printing is still in the race.
+Color: If your needs can be realizing within the CMYK color space, digital printing is still in the race.
 If you must have special colors, offset printing becomes a necessity.
 On the other hand, if you only need a single color or two colors, offset printing might be more cost-effective.